entur/design-system/packages/tokens/README.md

 # Entur design tokens

-This package contains all design tokens used throughout the design system.
-You'l find all of them in the `src/tokens.ts` file.
+This package contains all design tokens and design variables used throughout the design system.
+We are currently in a process to migrate over to a new design variable system based on [Figma Variables](https://help.figma.com/hc/en-us/articles/15339657135383-Guide-to-variables-in-Figma).

+Since not all values are available as a variable yet and to avoid breaking changes, all previous design tokens will be kept around for a while.
+These are built from the `src/legacy-tokens.ts` file.

 > 💡 Looking for the [documentation](https://design.entur.no/komponenter/resources/tokens)?